cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

     Redis, RabbitMQ or Elasticsearch on those ports in your system.

 Similarly to how we previously ran
-``docker-compose -f docker-compose.full.yml up -d`` to run full-stack CAP, this time we run only four docker nodes with the database, Elasticsearch, Redis and RabbitMQ:
+``docker compose -f docker-compose.full.yml up -d`` to run full-stack CAP, this time we run only four docker nodes with the database, Elasticsearch, Redis and RabbitMQ: